-In Australia, the government states that we must be prepared for this to last at least 6 months – that is more than enough time for a habit to be built.
+When the pandemic started, it was supposedly a lock-down for 2 weeks to “halt the spread”.
+The 2 weeks turned into 3 years – that is more than enough time for a habit to be built.
 And habits, once formed, are difficult to change (at least, that’s my personal experience).

 For example, try ordering one of those yummy cakes when you next stop at a café to buy your regular coffee fix.
 Change your regular order from just coffee to coffee AND cake for a week.
 I would take a bet that you’ll find it difficult to go back to just coffee after this.
 Bad habits form quickly.
 On the other hand, good habits are not as easy to form unless you are one of those highly disciplined people (which most of us are not).
 Just look at how busy the gym is in January each year.
 Then see how many are still there in February and March.
 Good habits take much longer!

-With Covid-19, we are now being forced to change our habits.
-And indications are we will have 6 months of it.
+In the last 3 years, many of our habits changed – not all for the better!
 As I understand it, it takes, on average 66 days to form a new habit.
 I won’t repeat the great article written by James Clear on How Long Does it Actually Take to Form a New Habit which goes into it in a lot more detail.
 It’s worth a read if you want to understand the psychology behind this.
 Certainly his book Atomic Habits is one of those must read books if you’re wanting to change your habits.

-Those habits we are now forming will be part of our “normal” life – doing business post Covid-19 will reflect this new “normal”.
+Those habits formed in the last 3 years are now truly a part of our “normal” life – doing business post Covid-19 will reflect this new “normal”.

 100 YEARS SINCE 1918